-nanotechnology process simply breaks down the particle size of the CBD to create Nano CBD a special type of CBD isolate which is more effective than edibles or pills, containing all the terpenes and cannabinoids that are found naturally in the hemp plant.
+nanotechnology process simply breaks down the particle size of the CBD to create Nano CBD oil for insomnia a special type of CBD oil isolate which is more effective than edibles or pills, containing all the terpenes and cannabinoids that are found naturally in the hemp plant.

 Which is better Nano CBD oil or edible CBD gummies?